open call!

 Artists curious about publishing who do not have a specific project in mind are invited to join our Artist Publishing Practicum in Spring 2026 to learn more about pathways to publication for artists and nontraditional writers.
 You can also visit the video archive with complete documentation of workshops presented during our first Practicum in Spring 2025.

 The creative community at Louis Place welcomes artists and writers who share our values, even if they are not eligible for the Artist Publishing Cohort.
 We review registrations in September, January, and May.
-Our next deadline is September 10, 2025.

 What do participating artists receive?